emanom/nextjs-chat-vc/responses.md

-1. **Allow for Partial Completion**
+1. **Allow for partial completion**

-**Current Issue**: The instruction to move to the next task if unable to complete one, might cause candidates to feel pressured.**Improvement**: Encourage candidates to provide partial solutions or explanations of their thought process if they cannot fully complete a task.
+**Current issue**: The instruction to move to the next task if unable to complete one, might cause candidates to feel pressured.**Improvement**: Encourage candidates to provide partial solutions or explanations of their thought process if they cannot fully complete a task.

 **Suggested Wording**: "If you cannot complete any task, don't stress.
 Explain your thought process and what would have helped you fully complete that step, then move on to the next one."

-1. **Incorporate More Real-World Scenarios**
+1. **Incorporate more real-world scenarios**

-**Current Issue**: While the current questions are good, adding more real-world scenarios can better gauge a candidate's practical knowledge.**Improvement**: Include questions that mimic real-world support scenarios more closely, such as dealing with a frustrated customer or optimising performance.
+**Current issue**: While the current questions are good, adding more real-world scenarios can better gauge a candidate's practical knowledge.**Improvement**: Include questions that mimic real-world support scenarios more closely, such as dealing with a frustrated customer or optimising performance.

 **Example**: "A customer reports that their website is loading slowly.
 Describe the steps you would take to diagnose and resolve this issue.
 What tools and metrics would you use?"

-1. **Enhanced Customer Interaction Questions**
+1. **Enhanced customer interaction questions**

-**Current Issue**: The current customer interaction questions are excellent but could be enhanced to further test empathy and communication skills.**Improvement**: Add scenarios that require empathetic communication and conflict resolution skills.
+**Current issue**: The current customer interaction questions are excellent but could be enhanced to further test empathy and communication skills.**Improvement**: Add scenarios that require empathetic communication and conflict resolution skills.

 **Example**: "A customer writes in stating they are dissatisfied with Vercel's service and are considering moving to another platform.
 Craft a response that addresses their concerns, highlights Vercel's strengths, and encourages them to stay."